-The Project site sits on approximately 3.69 acres of vacant land at the southeast corner of Little Morongo Road and Palomar Lane.
+The Project site sits on approximately 1.23 acres of vacant land at the northeast corner of Little Morongo Road and 15th Avenue.
 The site is within a Light Industrial (I-L) zoning which provides for business parks and the development of light industrial uses, as designated by the City of Desert Hot Springs.
-Properties immediately surrounding the project are in a vacant state with similar conditions to those found on-site.
-The Project proposes to construct a medical marijuana facility specifically geared for cultivation and processing.
-The development includes two single story buildings with an approximate total of 62,916 sf of building area.
+Properties immediately to the north and east of the project are in a vacant state with similar conditions to those found on-site.
+The Project proposes to construct a medical marijuana facility specifically geared for cultivation.
+The development includes a single two-story, free standing tilt up/greenhouse structure with an approximate total of 29,193 sf of building area.
 The proposed Project is consistent with the surrounding land uses and the city's Land Use and Zoning designations.
 There are no established communities in the Project vicinity and thus no communities will be divided.
 Therefore, no impacts relative to the division of an established community are expected.